Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: S.6. Frequency comb I: estimating nonlinear coefficients

-The parameters used in the numerical simulation of equations S.8 and S.9 were extracted by fitting the brownian spectrum (fig. S.2) of graphene with equation S.2.
-To reproduce fig. 2b (maintext), we carefully calibrate and match the spectra by toggling the free parameters i.e. $\beta^{g}_{\rm bare}$ and $\eta^{g}_{\rm bare}$, as the brownian spectrum was considered to be devoid of nonlinear terms.
+The parameters used in numerical simulation of equations S.7a,b were extracted by fitting the Brownian spectrum (Fig. S.2) of graphene (equation S.2) and are listed in Table I. By varying the free parameters i.e. $\beta^{g}_{\rm bare}$ and $\eta^{g}_{\rm bare}$, we carefully calibrate and match the spectra in the instability region, where the comb is generated.
+The flow diagram in Fig. S.11 describes the methodology of nonlinearity estimation.

-We observe that the asymmetry of the envelop enclosing the instability region increases when nonlinear coefficient ($\beta^{g}_{\rm bare}$) is increased (fig. S.9a) while the slope of the envelop curve changes with non-linear damping coefficient ($\eta^{g}_{\rm bare}$) (fig. S.9b).
+Numerically, we observe that the asymmetry in the envelop of the generated comb increases when nonlinear coefficient ($\beta^{g}_{\rm bare}$) is increased (Fig. S.12a) while the slope of the envelop changes with non-linear damping coefficient ($\eta^{g}_{\rm bare}$) (Fig. S.12b).
+The overall asymmetric fan-like shape of the generated comb is therefore a result of interplay between nonlinear damping and Duffing nonlinearity.